Find Trade Colleges

 • Receive payments and post amounts paid to customer accounts.

-Below is a list of the skills most Bill and Account Collectors say are important on the job.
+These are the skills Bill and Account Collectors say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.